blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 Uncalled for.
 Pathological.

 Nevertheless, the optimization routine quickly honed in on the correct solution.
-I was so proud that it didn't get mired in the morass of bullshit to which it was intentionally subjected -- I think I understand now [why those guys at Boston Dynamics are so mean to their robots](https://www.youtube.com/watch?v=zkv-_LqTeQA)!
+I was so proud that it didn't get mired in the morass of bullshit to which it was intentionally subjected -- now I understand why the [Boston Dynamics engineers are so mean to their robots](https://www.youtube.com/watch?v=zkv-_LqTeQA).

 On to the next!